Skip to main content

 We have seen very clear evidence that the days observed by our forefathers of the House of Israel, under the law given by Moses to all Israel, have a duality to them.
 Christ was the Passover lamb taking us from under the bondage of the law and sin portrayed by Israel coming out of Egypt.
 The Biblical record is one complete book written to the same people.
 And as we know, Christ plainly said, “I am not sent except to the lost sheep of the House of Israel.”

-Pentecost, as it is known in the New Testament, is a fulfilling of the Old Testament high holy day of convocation when the sheaf, or bundle of grain, was waved before the LORD.
-This annual high holy day of Pentecost had huge implications.
-It symbolically portrayed the day that would mark the beginning of Christianity, and the first resurrection, the harvest of the first fruits of Christ.
+Pentecost, as it is known in the New Testament, is a fulfilling of the Old Testament command when the sheaf, or bundle of grain, was waved before the LORD 50 days prior, between the two annual high holy Days of Unleavened Bread.
+The annual high holy day of Pentecost had huge implications.
+It symbolically portrayed the day that would mark the beginning of Christianity, and the promise of eternal life of the first resurrection, the harvest of the firstfruits of Christ.

 * * *